Wondertopes: Blowing up a single face

 \subsection{Polytopes, normal cones, and triangulations}

-Throughout, let $\poly$ be a polytope in $\PP V$.
-By the definition of a polytope in $\PP V$, there is a hyperplane $H \subset V$ such that $\PP H \cap \poly$ is empty.
-Choosing $H^+$ to be one of the two open half-spaces in $V$ defined by $H$, we obtain a polyhedral cone
+A \emph{polytope} is the convex hull of a finite set of points in $\RR^n$.
+Throughout, let $\poly$ be a \emph{(projective) polytope} in $\PP V$, by which we mean a polytope in $\PP V \setminus \PP H \cong \RR^n$ for some hyperplane $H$.
+Choosing $H^+$ to be one of the two open half-spaces in $V$ defined by $H$, we obtain the following polyhedral cone in $V$: